BrandonHoffman/python-presentation/PITCHME.md

     - \_\_abs\_\_
     - \_\_pow\_\_
     - \_\_xor\_\_
-- note that operators which involve two objects the function of the first operand is called passing the second opperand as a parameter
+- for operators which involve two objects the function of the first operand is called passing the second opperand as a parameter
 ---

 ```